calacuda/atuo-desk/README.md

 - consistent API and endpoint makes controlling the system easy.
 - simple programmatic API so you can write your own scripts to control the WM/DE and system.
 - consistent across different WM and DE allowing one script to work across mutipple environments.
-- checks for system [events](#event hooks) allowing you to hook your own commands to run when the system state changes.

 ## layouts

 layouts allow for opening apps on specific workspaces, and optionally clearing that workspace.
 They also allow for running of arbitrary commands and will soon have the ability to tear themselves down.

-## event hooks

-Event hooks allow you to have you own programs or commands run on system events or system state changes. these events include:

-- wifi network changes
-- bluetooth device connection/disconnection
-- USB device connection/disconnection
-- network port status change
-- network connection/disconnection

 ## Supported Window Managers